AKripper/COPS-CSOC/Project-2/Vulnerable Web Application/README.md

 ```

 ## Files
-#### app.py

-The Python script to create the Flask web application.
+1. **app.py** - The Python script to create the Flask web application.

-#### requirements.txt

-Contains the dependencies for the Flask application.
+2. **requirements.txt** - Contains the dependencies for the Flask application.

-#### Dockerfile

-Defines the Docker image and how to build it.
+3. **Dockerfile** - Defines the Docker image and how to build it.

-#### docker-compose.yml

-Defines the Docker services for the application.
+4. **docker-compose.yml** - Defines the Docker services for the application.

-#### login.html

-Contains the HTML code for the login page with the updated heading.
+5. **login.html** - Contains the HTML code for the login page with the updated heading.

-#### home.html

-Contains the HTML code for the home page.
+6. **home.html** - Contains the HTML code for the home page.

 ##